D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/runtime_sample.md

 #### Introduction

 This section describes the specific usage of the ai_benchmark example package for public model accuracy and performance evaluation.
 The example package provides source code, executable programs, and evaluation scripts.
-Developers can directly experience and develop embedded applications based on these examples on the Horizon development board, reducing the development threshold.
+Developers can directly experience and develop embedded applications based on these examples on the D-Robotics development board, reducing the development threshold.

 The example package provides performance and accuracy evaluation examples for common classification, detection, and segmentation models.
 Please refer to the following content for details.